jlesage/docker-baseimage/README.md

 ### Configuration Directory

-Applications often needs to write configuration, data, states, logs, etc.
+Applications often need to write configuration, data, states, logs, etc.
-Inside the container, this data should be stored in the `/config` directory.
+Inside the container, this data should be stored under the `/config` directory.

 This directory is intended to be mapped to a folder on the host.
 The goal is to write stuff outside the container to keep this data persistent.